 However, an automated system of tracking the employee’s attendance would be more effective than others.
 Thus, the manual work that needs to be done here is less, and it is more reliable compared to other methods.

 - Easy to integrate with a payroll software

-It provides Verification and Identification of the employee to the employer in an organisation.
+It provides Verification and Identification of the employee to the employer in an organization.

-The template is captured and saved either on a smart card or database for verification purpose of the registered user (employee).
-As a result, Identification of users is done from the biometric characteristic alone without using smart cards, usernames or id, etc.
+The template is captured either on a smart card or database for the verification purpose of the registered user (employee).
+As a result, Identification of users is done from the biometric characteristic alone without using smart cards, usernames or ID, etc.